butla/portfolio/demo-projects/python-backend/README.md

 TODO: split into categories, like architecture, SQL, testing, code formatting, local workflow

+Program architecture:

+TODO Link the project tree with descriptions

+- clean architecture (or my own flavor of it TODO: see tomato architecture, hexagon, port and adapter)
+  - services (my name for usecases, conveying the internal service architecture)
+    - simple / point-to-point - regular method calls between services
+    - pub/sub (fan-out)- add events and listeners to service classes.
+They can be organizing with a Networkx graph (DAG).
+      Each layer of the graph that's reachable from the current node can be taken automatically with networkx (TODO see my work with dependency resolution in Cloud Foundry in Intel (late) Trusted Analytic's Platform's Apployer (I named it - app deployer - well, it's a descriptive name ¯\_(ツ)_/¯)
+    - producer / consumer - like above, but routing each message/event to only one receiver, with retries.
+      Exactly once is never really possible.
+    - streaming - with composable async generators and iterators:
+      - also comes in point-to-point, pub/sub, producer / consumer
+  - Interfaces and schemas

+Development workflow:
+- local tests with Docker Compose
+- mounting the code with Docker overrides
+- local dev and CI parity (TODO):
+  - getting rid of the overrides in CI, so that the image without the mount is tested.

+Testing:
+- tests close to the tested code.
+Test code is omitted from container images.
+- pytest mark to distinguish different kinds of tests (TODO link my post about test classification):
+  - unit tests don't have anything special - less typing
+  - "integrated tests" get `@pytest.mark.integrated`
+    - they require resources from Docker Compose
+    - "integrated" as in integrated with Docker, with a database, etc. That can be integrated with any external system from our application, that's still available locally
+  - "external tests"
+    - tests that use the external interface of our application -in this case, HTTP endpoint on a running app Docker container)

+- TODO testing services in isolation
+  - pytest-mock for mocking out the interface and connector level dependencies, using the auto spec

 - application architecture inspired by clean code, TODO explain
   - clean namespaces, e.g. connectors, entities make the code more obvious
 - technologies used: FastAPI, SQLAlchemy, PostgreSQL